 As mentioned above, health-leaning stores, such as Whole Foods, Fresh Thyme Market, and Sprouts, sell it in the bulk bins section (and sometimes available prepackaged elsewhere in the store).
 Amazon sells several brands as well, many available as part of Prime.

 For the last few years, I’ve been buying the Anthony’s Nutritional Yeast Flakes brand on Amazon — good stuff!

 I sometimes buy my nutritional yeast from Whole Foods’ bulk bin section (which is often the Red Star brand), refilling my 1-1/2 cup, airtight storage container every 6 weeks or so.

 Nutritional yeast will last about a year when packed in an airtight bag or container and stored in a cool, dry location (such as the kitchen pantry or a cabinet that’s not above the stove).
 Frozen, it will last up to two years.

 I go through a lot of nooch, so I keep my container right on the kitchen counter, because I’ll use it up long before it could expire.
 You can see how I store my nutritional yeast IRL in this post about storing food — scroll down to the Seasonings section.

 One serving (about two tablespoons) is considered to be a complete protein, with all nine essential amino acids.
 It’s is often fortified with B vitamins and iron, making it a great source of B12 for vegans and vegetarians.

-Check the packaging to confirm the presence of B vitamins, as some brands, such as Sari, intentionally sell unfortified nutritional yeast for raw food vegans.
+Check the packaging to confirm the presence of B vitamins, as some brands intentionally sell unfortified nutritional yeast for raw food vegans.